shkim04/shkim04.github.io/blog/2023-06-14/choose_cloud_service_for_server.en.md

 ## Naver Cloud

 **Naver** is the biggest search engine in Korea.
 Even, they beat Google by 20-24% in relation to search engine at the moment I am writing.
-No matter how reliable the source I have found for the statistic, I strongly believe that it is accruate because Naver is the go-to engine for many Korean people - _Although the number of people who use Google for searching has increased drastically over the past years_.
+No matter how reliable the source I have found for the statistic, I strongly believe that it is accurate because Naver is the go-to engine for many Korean people - _Although the number of people who use Google for searching has increased drastically over the past years_.

 They also provide cloud services so, I thought it was a good idea to look into their services and use one of them.
 Since their data center is in Korea and I live in Korea, I can probably take advantages of the same network pool such as reliability and latency.